VWIECCResearch/Swaptransformer/README.md

 pip install -r requirement.txt
 ```

-If you prefer to work with a prepared environment and container, a Dockerfile is written for that ([Docker File](Dockerfile)).
+If you prefer to work with a prepared environment and container, a [Dockerfile](Dockerfile) is written for that.

 ## ⌛ Data Collection
 The data collection phase is done based on a rule-based driver.
 The rule-based driver is designed on top of the Sumo and Unity engine.
 For more information about the data collection, please read the paper.